-- Unloading capacity: size and number of vessels per unit of time; - Storage capacity: capacity of the tanks; - Send-out (regasification) capacity: maximum hourly regasification capacity.
+- Unloading capacity: size and number of vessels per unit of time; Storage capacity: capacity of the tanks. - Send-out (regasification) capacity: maximum hourly re-gasification capacity.

-Underutilisation of capacity can therefore result from several factors including, among others:
+Underutilisation of capacity can therefore result from several different factors including, among others:

-- Voluntary underuse (because LNG cargoes are being diverted to more attractive markets, because there is no need of LNG in the market or because there is capacity hoarding); - Lack of attractiveness of the downstream market (no price reference, not open to competition); - Late re-scheduling of deliveries causing it to be impossible to nominate additional vessels in the minimal lead time: short notice period.
+- Voluntary underuse, (because LNG cargoes are being diverted to more attractive markets, because there is no need of LNG in the market or because there is capacity hoarding); - Lack of attractiveness of the downstream market (no price reference, not open to competition); - Late re-scheduling of deliveries causing the impossibility to nominate additional vessels in the minimal lead time.

 Providing evidence of congestion can be a difficult task.
-Contractual congestion can be the result of deliberate action by a primary capacity holder, but it can also occur when the "absorption capacity" of the downstream market is reduced due to the existence of low demand, high supplies from other sources or when underground storage is full since they are also a competitive source of gas and the primary capacity holder has no incentives to release the capacity.
-As a result, it is not always easy to define whether congestion comes from users, terminal management or the downstream market.
+Congestion can be the result of deliberated action by a primary capacity holder, but it can also occur when the "absorption capacity" of the market is reduced, due to the existence of low demand, high supplies from other sources or when underground storage is full since they are also a competitive source of gas.
+As a result, it is not always easy to define whether congestion comes from users, terminals management or downstream market.

-In any case, congestion management procedures have to be applied when there is evidence of capacity underuse occurring at the same time as shippers fail to gain access to capacity.
-From this perspective, it appears necessary to go beyond the strict definition of efficient anti-hoarding and secondary market mechanisms by addressing the LNG business as part of the gas chain as a whole, namely influenced by upstream and downstream markets.
+In any case, congestion management procedures have to be applied when there is evidence of capacity underuse occurring at the same time as shippers failing to get capacity.
+From this perspective, it appears necessary to go beyond the strict definition of efficient anti-hoarding and secondary market mechanisms by addressing the LNG business as part of the gas chain as a whole, namely influenced by upstream supply chain and downstream market.

-1.4 Contractual constraints of the downstream market
+2.2 Contractual constraints of the downstream market

 It is also important to note other circumstances, not directly related with LNG infrastructures, which can affect LNG utilisation.
-This is the case for the contractual regime for accessing downstream markets.
-In some cases, it is not transparent, mainly for new users, and can be a major restriction to eventual users of LNG regasification capacity.
+This is the case of the contractual regime for accessing downstream markets.
+In some cases, it is far from transparent, mainly for new users, and can act as a major restriction to eventual users of LNG terminal capacity.

 Furthermore, allocation of entry capacity to the transmission system is not always possible.
-In situations where a prospective user wants to acquire downstream access and there is no transmission capacity available, the LNG trader is obliged to either sell the cargo to another user holding capacity, or to look for an alternative terminal.
+In the situation where a prospective user wants to acquire downstream access and there is no transmission capacity available, the LNG trader is obliged to either sell the cargo to another user holding capacity, or to look for an alternative terminal.

-1.5 Operational constraints
+2.3 Operational constraints

-As the LNG infrastructures present certain operational particularities, operation of the terminal by the LNG System Operator (LSO) and the design of CMPs should respond to the constraints to which shippers are subjected.
+As the LNG infrastructures present certain operational particularities, LSOs terminal's operation and the design of CMPs should respond to the constraints to which shippers are subject.

-The management of LNG terminals tends to be based on two basic models of use: base load with a constant rate of gas send-out; or following the demand to cover fluctuations of gas consumption.
-Some terminals function with a mixed regime, but the base load approach is currently more common.
+The management of LNG terminals tends to be based on two basic models of use: base load with a constant rate of gas send-out; or peak shaving, to cover fluctuations of gas demands.
+Some terminals function with a regime between both, but the base load approach is currently more common.

-In a base load regime, ship arrivals are planned on a consistent schedule, virtually uninterrupted throughout the year.
-The LNG supply is contracted mainly on a long-term basis, with a production facility located many thousands of miles away.
+In a base load regime ship arrivals are planned on a consistent schedule, virtually uninterrupted throughout the year.
+The LNG supply is contracted mainly on a long term basis, with a production facility located many thousands of miles away.
 Maintenance is normally planned well in advance (in any case, even under this tight management there are delays and diversions of cargoes).

 In markets where there is a liquid market and traders receive effective price signals, there can be opportunities to change the pattern of use and take advantage of market opportunities.
-The berthing slots, the storage and, eventually, the send-out capacities then have an option value.
+The berthing slots, the storage and, eventually, send-out capacities have then an option value.
 The capacity owner should have the opportunity to evaluate it and decide whether to use that slot or to release it.